TrungNghi01/MedicalTaskAssistant/README.md

 ### 4. Future Enhancements
 - AI-driven pill scheduling and distribution based on patient health data for personalized care plans.
+- map the robot to go to specific room (working the same way as the vaccum robot)

 ### 5. Diagrams
 - BPM Diagram: